Cincom

 Salespeople have all experienced those conversations with a prospect where they are asked, “Just give me a ballpark quote.
 How much is this thing going to cost?”

 To better understand how to structure a proposal, consider a sales proposal example that outlines key components such as the title page, executive summary, company history, proposed solution, and pricing.
+A strong sales proposal strategy ensures that these elements are presented with timing and precision, preventing premature price discussions.

 Frequently, prospects will ask this question as a quick way to get the sales rep disqualified.
 They may be busy that day, or they may already have a perceived solution in mind.
 Regardless, if they can get your number upfront, they can confidently say, “Forget it; you are way over our budget.
 Get lost.”